arduano/simdeez/README.md

 # Compared to packed_simd

-* SIMDeez can abstract over differing simd widths. stdsimd does not
+* SIMDeez can abstract over differing simd widths. packed_simd does not
-* SIMDeez builds on stable rust now, stdsimd does not
+* SIMDeez builds on stable rust now, packed_simd does not

 # Compared to Faster